-The weather is getting warmer, the sun’s finally peeking out from behind those clouds, the flowers are sprouting and it’s time for spring art activities!
-So break out the finger paint and get in some serious sensory play.
+The weather is getting warmer, the sun’s finally peeking out from behind those clouds, the flowers are sprouting and it’s time for spring activities!
+Younger kids, like toddlers and preschoolers, will love finger paint flower art because it’s messy which makes a super fun sensory experience!

 Spring gardens were favorite subjects for the Impressionist artists.
 Just like Monet and Renoir, your little painter can create her very own nature-based work of art.
 Yes, the Impressionist used brushes.
 But, that doesn’t mean your child has to do the same in order to paint like they did.